-You can also declare your stored procedures as single-partitioned or not.
 If you do not declare a procedure as single-partitioned, it is assumed to be multi-partitioned by default.

-The advantage of multi-partitioned stored procedures is that they have full access to all of the data in the database.
-However, the real focus of VoltDB, and the way to achieve maximum throughput for your OLTP application, is through the use of single-partitioned stored procedures.
+The advantage of multi-partitioned stored procedures is that they have full access to all of the data in the database, across all partitions.
+However, the real focus of VoltDB, and the way to achieve maximum throughput for your application, is through the use of single-partitioned stored procedures.